dylan-kwon/vote-chain/contract/script/README.md

 $ npx env-enc set-pw
 ```

-> Enter the password for encrypting the environment variables
+> Enter the password for encrypting the environment variables.

 ```
 $ npx env-enc set
 ```

-> Enter the key and value from the following table
+> Enter the key and value from the following table.

 | Key              | Description                                                                                                                                                                                  |
 |:-----------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|